Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Algorithms for the Scenario-Optimize Step

 Clearly, we cannot just solve each subproblem independently, as it will violate the nonanticipativity constraints.
 To force nonanticipativity, we can add these constraints with consensus variables to each of the subproblems.
 Then, we use an augmented Lagrangian relaxation to relax these constraints and add a penalty term in the objective function.
 Thus, we consider individual scenario subproblems where the objective function can be rewritten as Equation \eqref{m39}, where $\lambda_{k}^{iv\omega_{k}}$ denotes Lagrangian multipliers and $\rho_k$ the penalty parameters.

-The above objective is nonlinear, but we can linearize that following the method by \citet{hu2019multi} to linearize the quadratic penalty components.
-The linearized objective function is as Equation \eqref{m40}.
+The above objective has a quadratic penalty component containing the integer decision variable.
+Thus, we adopt the method by \citet{long2012sample} to force $u_{k,k}^{iv\omega_{k}}$ to converge by augmenting the objective function.
+The objective function can be expressed as Equation \eqref{m40}.
 Then, Equations \eqref{m42} and \eqref{m43} are introduced to linearize the absolute form in Equation \eqref{m40}, and the objective function is rewritten as Equation \eqref{m41}.

 There are two types of variables, the routing variables $\textbf{z}$ and the replenishment variables $\textbf{u}$.
 Regarding the consistency of the variables, we have the following result. \begin{proposition}[Consistency] The consistency of $\textbf{u}$ among all scenarios is sufficient for the consistency of $\textbf{z}$. \end{proposition}